 Professional medical writer vs self-proclaimed writer: How to Tell the Differences?

 What makes a professional medical writer different from self-proclaimed writer?
+Before diving in to the topic you need to have a clear idea about what medical writers do.
 Here are three things to help you tell the quality and experience of your potential medical writers:

 1. Access to a wide range of medical and scientific journals